-The Dragon Boat Festival started during the Warring States period after the death of Qu Yuan (340-278 B.C.), one of the earliest poets of China and the minister of the State of Chu.
-Qu Yuan was vehemently opposed to the Qin Dynasty and actively worked toward preventing his country from falling to Qin domination.
+The Dragon Boat Festival started during the Warring States period after the death of Qu Yuan (屈原, 340–278 B.C.), one of China’s earliest poets and prime minister of the state of Chu.
+At the time, Chu was threatened by the neighboring kingdom of Qin, which was intent on conquering all China.

 The local people were moved by Qu Yuan’s patriotic sentiments.
 They made sticky rice balls wrapped in bamboo leaves and threw them into the river to feed the fish, in hopes that they would not eat the poet’s body.

-After May, the hot weather begins.
+May in the lunar calendar signals the arrival of hot weather.
 Mosquitoes and flies multiply, spreading bacteria and infectious diseases.
-It was once considered to be a time of misfortune, and the lunar calendar month of May was referred to as the “Month of Evil” or “Month of Toxins.”
-By the time of the Dragon Boat Festival, the heat is at its peak, and toxins run rampant.
+It was once considered to be a time of misfortune, giving the fifth lunar month a reputation as the “Month of Evil” or “Month of Toxins.”
+By the time of the Dragon Boat Festival, the heat is at its peak, and pestilence runs rampant.
 The Chinese people adopted several customs to ward off bad luck and summon good fortune.

-These customs include making rice dumplings (zongzi), hanging up medicinal herbs, dragon boat races, and wearing scented sachets.
+These customs include making zongzi, hanging up medicinal herbs, dragon boat races, and wearing scented sachets.

 1. Making rice dumplings (zongzi)

 During the festival, people typically eat zongzi, a dish made from sticky rice with different fillings, wrapped in banana leaves to form a pyramid-shaped packet.
 In the Northern regions of China, people tend to eat sweet zongzi with red beans and dried jujube paste inside.
 In the southern parts of China, zongzi is often filled with fatty pork and a paste made from mung beans.